 The concept of sprouting seeds from grains and vegetables has been recorded to some degree throughout human history, with references in the Book of Daniel as well as evidence of use among ancient Chinese physicians who were believed to have used them to heal and cure illnesses.

-Sprouts, like alfalfa, broccoli and wheatgrass, have been utilized as a dietary food source among health conscious communities around the world since the 1960's.
+Sprouts, like alfalfa, daikon and wheatgrass, have been utilized as a dietary food source among health conscious communities around the world since the 1960's.
 It wasn't until the 80's and 90's, however, that consuming raw sprouts as a salad vegetable became popular amid a more mainstream audience.

 They became particularly famous in 1997, when researchers from John Hopkins University discovered that broccoli sprouts contained major amounts of the substance glucoraphanin, a precursor to the natural antioxidant and cancer-inhibiting detoxifying isothiocyanate called sulforaphane (SGS).
 (Source)